Total Antivirus 2020 fake anti-virus removal instructions

-Total Antivirus 2020 is a piece of software, endorsed as a powerful and effective anti-virus suite.
-However, it is unable to perform its advertised functionalities; therefore, it is deemed to be a fake anti-virus.
+Total Antivirus 2020 is software endorsed as a powerful and effective anti-virus suite, however, it is unable to perform its advertised functionality and is therefore classified as a fake anti-virus program.
 The purpose of this nonoperational application is to trick users into purchasing it, thereby financially scamming them.
-Due to the dubious methods used to distribute Total Antivirus 2020, it is also classified as a PUA (Potentially Unwanted Application).
-Users should note that PUAs often have additional, unmentioned and possibly harmful abilities.
+Due to the dubious methods used to spread Total Antivirus 2020, it is also classified as a Potentially Unwanted Application (PUA).
+Note that PUAs often have additional, possibly harmful capabilities.

-Following successful installation, Total Antivirus 2020 employs aggressive scare-tactics.
+Following successful installation, Total Antivirus 2020 employs aggressive scare tactics.
 It displays various pop-ups (e.g. warning, alerts, security notifications, etc.) that warn of nonexistent threats/infections present on users' devices.
-Some illegitimate anti-virus tools may also imitate dubious behavior (e.g. force-open suspicious websites, etc.) to further the impression that the system has been compromised.
-It must be emphasized that all of the information provided by Total Antivirus 2020 is false and the threats/issues it detects - are nonexistent.
-This deceptive information is merely used to bait users into registering/activating the fake anti-virus.
-In other words, this software attempts to scare users into purchasing it.
-However, even after activation (i.e. purchase) - Total Antivirus 2020 remains nonoperational.
-Yet, financial loss is not the only threat posed by such unwanted applications.
-As mentioned in the introduction, PUAs can have additional heinous abilities.
+Some bogus anti-virus tools may also imitate certain behavior (e.g. force-open suspicious websites, etc.) to further the impression that the system has been compromised.
+All information provided by Total Antivirus 2020 is false and the threats/issues it detects are nonexistent.
+This deceptive information is merely used to bait users into registering/activating the fake anti-virus program.
+In this way, the software attempts to scare people into purchasing it, however, even after activation (i.e. purchase), Total Antivirus 2020 remains nonoperational.
+Financial loss is not the only threat posed by such unwanted applications.
+As mentioned, PUAs can have additional dangerous capabilities.
 Adware-types can run intrusive advertisement campaigns.
-The delivered ads diminish the browsing experience and upon being clicked - redirect to unreliable/malicious sites and some can even stealthily download/install software.
-Another type of PUAs called browser hijackers modify browser settings in order to promote fake search engines.
-With this kind of software installed, every new browser tab/window opened and web search done via the URL bar - redirect to the promoted address.
-Illegitimate search engines are seldom capable of providing search results, so they redirect to Google, Bing, Yahoo and other genuine ones.
-What is more, most PUAs spy on users' browsing activity.
-Information of interest includes: visited URLs, viewed pages, searched queries, IP (Internet Protocol) addresses, geolocations and other details.
-The collected data is likely to contain personally identifiable information and PUA developers often share/sell it to third parties (potentially, cyber criminals).
-In summary, presence of unwanted apps on devices can result in system infections, financial losses, severe privacy issues and even identity theft.
+The delivered ads diminish the browsing experience and, when clicked, redirect to dubious/malicious sites.
+Some can even stealthily download/install rogue software.
+Other PUAs called browser hijackers modify browser settings in order to promote fake search engines.
+With this kind of software installed, each new browser tab/window opened and search made via the URL bar redirects to the promoted address.
+Rogue search engines are seldom capable of providing unique results, and so they redirect to Google, Bing, Yahoo and other genuine sites.
+Furthermore, most PUAs monitor users' browsing activity.
+Information of interest includes visited URLs, viewed pages, searched queries, IP (Internet Protocol) addresses, geolocations and other details.
+The collected data is likely to contain personally identifiable information, which PUA developers often share/sell to third parties (potentially, cyber criminals).
+In summary, the presence of these unwanted apps on devices can result in system infections, financial loss, serious privacy issues and even identity theft.
 To ensure device integrity and user safety, all suspect applications and browser extensions/plug-ins must be eliminated immediately upon detection.

 |Name||Total Antivirus 2020 scam|